tyler273/professional-portfolio-twoods/README.md

 The goal of this project was create a website that acts as a portfolio to display all of the projects that I have made.
 It will be updated as more projects are completed and I learn more about coding.

+Note: Some code was received through collaboration with BCS, specified in pushes to live.

 ## Usage

 <img src="https://github.com/tyler273/professional_portfolio_twoods/blob/main/assets/images/ss1.png" width = "500" />